 Colosseum is the world’s largest RF emulator designed to support research and development of large-scale, next generation radio network technologies in a repeatable and highly configurable RF environment.
 It combines 128 Standard Radio Nodes (SRNs) with a Massive digital Channel Emulator (MCHEM) backed by an extensive FPGA routing fabric.
-Each of the SRNs provides a platform for Software Defined Radio as well as Machine Learning applications with two key hardware components, namely, a Dell R730 Server which comes with an NVIDIA K40M GPU, and an Ettus Research USRP X310 Software-defined Radios, each equipped with a XILINX Kintex 7 FPGA.
+Each of the SRNs provides a platform for Software Defined Radio as well as Machine Learning applications with two key hardware components, namely, a Dell R730 Server which comes with an NVIDIA K40M GPU, and an Ettus Research USRP X310 Software-defined Radio that is equipped with a XILINX Kintex 7 FPGA.
 The MCHEM facilitates real-world wireless RF channel emulation between the SRNs and can emulate fading, multipath, etc., for up to 256 x 256 independently customizable channels.
 This allows for large scale RF testing with up to 256 independent radio nodes each with powerful computational capabilities.
 Accessible as a cloud-based platform, Colosseum also provides other resources to create a real-time high-fidelity radio scenario such as traffic generation, timing, and GPS synthesis.

 Accessibility and Features